Author: Ed Nelson

 Before we look at the relationship between variables, we need to talk about independent and dependent variables.
 The dependent variable is whatever you are trying to explain.
-We could be trying to explain why some students have consumed alcoholic beverages during the last year and others have not.
+For example, we could be trying to explain why some students have consumed alcoholic beverages during the last year and others have not.
 The independent variable is some variable that you think might help you explain why some students have consumed alcoholic beverages.
 We’re going to use sex as our independent variable.
-Normally we put the dependent variable in the row and the independent variable in the column.
+Normally we put the dependent variable in the row and the independent variable in the column of our table.
 We’ll follow that convention in this exercise.

-Run CROSSTABS in SDA to produce the crosstabulation of v2105 (consumed alcoholic beverages in last year) and v2150 (sex).
-Click on OUTPUT OPTIONS and look at PERCENTAGING.
+Run CROSSTABS in SDA to produce the crosstabulation of v2105 (how often consumed alcoholic beverages in last year) and v2150 (sex).
+Look at PERCENTAGING under TABLE OPTIONS.
 Since your independent variable is in the column, you want to use the column percents.
 By default, the box for column percents is already checked.
 Your screen should look like Figure 10-2.
 Notice that the WEIGHT box is filled in.
 Click on RUN THE TABLE to produce the crosstabulation.

 Part II – Interpreting the Percents